 We do not recommend swimming in contact lenses.
 This is because there is an organism that lives in water (acanthamoeba) that can cause a very serious infection if it gets in your eye.
 If you need glasses and want to see clearly while you are swimming, we recommend prescription swimming goggles.
-These need not be expensive.
+These do not need to be expensive.

 How long can I wear my contact lenses for?